bbc/vc2_conformance/docs/source/user_guide/file_format.rst

 Example invocations of `FFmpeg's <https://ffmpeg.org/>`_ ``ffplay`` command and `ImageMagick's <https://imagemagick.org/>`_ ``convert`` command are provided, when possible, for displaying the raw picture data directly.

+Next, lets walk through the process of generating test cases in :ref:`guide-generating-test-cases`.